 Our Photos of the LGBTQ+ event in San Francisco – The city of the Golden Gate Bridge was a truly inspiring place on the Pacific West Coast.
 During our first gay travels to the South West of the USA, we spent almost a week at the beginning of October in San Francisco, one of our favorite cities in the United States of America.
-It was a perfect pick of date since it was the right weekend to attend the 43rd edition of the Castro Street Fair in San Francisco.
+It was a perfect pick of date since it was the right weekend to attend the 43rd edition of the Castro Street Fair in San Francisco originally founded by Harvey Milk.

-Rainbow flags all over the neighborhood, colorful street decorations around Castro Theater, and motley dressed people of all genders celebrating unity, equality, and freedom in the streets of the Castro District in San Francisco.
+Rainbow flags all over the neighborhood, colorful street decorations around Castro Theater, and motley-dressed people of all genders celebrating unity, equality, and freedom in the streets of the Castro District in San Francisco.
 No wonder that the Castro Street Fair got a spot in our 13 Top Highlights of our Road Trip South West USA!
 Enjoy our photos of Castro Street Fair San Francisco founded in 1974 by Harvey Milk and get inspired for your trip to the Bay City in California.
-Join us now on our Pride trip full of rainbows and sexy man in San Francisco and see the great alternative Gay Pride through a couple of men‘s eyes.
+Join us now on our Pride trip full of rainbows and sexy men in San Francisco and see the great alternative Gay Pride through a couple of men‘s eyes.
 The Date of the 46th Castro Street Fair: 6th of October 2019!

 LGBTQ+ Event in San Francisco